Topolino65/renault-5-dashboard-view/README.md

-# renault-dashboard-view
+# Renault 5 Custom Dashboard View - Home Assistant
-Custom dashboard view to display your Renault 5 in Home Assistant
+This repository contains all the necessary files required to create a custom dashboard view in Home Assistant, to display your Renault 5 data